MooersLab/latextips/README.md

 - The support for math type-setting is among the best.
 - The support for generating automatically tables of contents, bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is very strong.
 - You have exquisite and precise control over the appearance of the output, largely via a vast library of packages.
 It is likely that what you want to do has been done before via a library that someone else developed.
 - The bulk of your prose does not require much in the way of LaTeX coding.
-The LaTeX is out of your way most of the time.
+The LaTeX markup is out of your way most of the time.
 - After you configure that preamble of the tex file to generate the features that you want in a particular kind of document, your work is done.
 You can reuse the preamble for the next several decades with only minor modifications as packages wax and wane.
+- You can also reuse LaTeX code in the form of code snippets.
+Snippets can enhance your productivity in ways that are still not possible in word processing documents thanks to tab triggers and mirrored tab stops.
+- Word processing documents were designed for writing business letters and not much less.
+For everything else, LaTeX is better.
+LaTeX is also good for business letter.
+Most academics use word processors for historic reasons.

 ## Why not the alternatives to LaTeX